Lifeboat Service Archives

 On the page below we are gradually adding notes on the history of the Cromer lifeboats, primarily from press articles.
 The text, kindly supplied by lifeboat historian Paul Russell, is fully searchable.

-Where the text is taken directly from a newspaper, you'll see the name of the journal in blue.
-Where appropriate, the heading for the article appears in black.
+Where the text is taken directly from a newspaper, you'll see the name of the journal in yellow.
+Where appropriate, the heading for the article appears in white.

 W. A. HARBORD Chairman